thomasantony/llamacpp-python/README.md

 The package installs the command line entry point `llamacpp-cli` that points to `llamacpp/cli.py` and should provide about the same functionality as the `main` program in the original C++ repository.
 There is also an experimental `llamacpp-chat` that is supposed to bring up a chat interface but this is not working correctly yet.

+## API

+Documentation is TBD.
+But the long and short of it is that there are two interfaces
+* `LlamaInference` - this one is a high level interface that tries to take care of most things for you.
+The demo script below uses this.
+* `LlamaContext` - this is a low level interface to the underlying llama.cpp API.
+You can use this similar to how the [main](https://github.com/ggerganov/llama.cpp/blob/master/examples/main/main.cpp) example in `llama.cpp` does uses the C API.
+This is a rough implementation and currently untested except for compiling successfully.

 ## Demo script

 See `llamacpp/cli.py` for a detailed example.
 The simplest demo would be something like the following: